Beyond Words: Exploring Alternatives to "Nonverbal Communication"

 -

 Paralanguage: This term refers to the non-linguistic aspects of speech, including tone, pitch, volume, rhythm, and intonation.
-These vocal cues significantly impact the meaning of spoken words and are often crucial for interpreting communication accurately.
+These vocal cues significantly impact the meaning of spoken words and are often crucial for interpreting communication accurately That's the whole idea..

 -

 Vocalics: Similar to paralanguage, this term focuses on the vocal elements of communication that accompany speech.
-It emphasizes the importance of these elements in conveying emotion and meaning Worth keeping that in mind..
+It emphasizes the importance of these elements in conveying emotion and meaning But it adds up..

 IV.
 Focusing on Space and Distance: